TRANSITION MACROECONOMICS CONSORTIUM

 Our Goal and Vision

-Our goal is to enable a long-term relationship among an international cohort of modelers that continue working together to develop and put into practice macroeconomic models that are fit-for-the-purpose of studying economy-wide decarbonization
+Our goal is to enable a long-term relationship among an international cohort of modelers that continue working together to develop and put into practice macroeconomic models that are fit-for-the-purpose of studying economy-wide decarbonization and other major transitions.

 Events